CharlieJT/Recipes/tests.md

 - Validation is implemented correctly and if the 'Create Recipe' button is clicked with a required field being empty, it will flag up with red text underneath all of the fields that need to be filled.
-- When all of the required fields are filled in, & the 'Create Recipe' button is clicked, it will fire off the 'insert_recipe' function in app.py & redirect to the recipe listing page with the new recipe being implemented.
+- When all the required fields are filled in, & the 'Create Recipe' button is clicked, it will fire off the 'insert_recipe' function in app.py & redirect to the recipe listing page with the new recipe being implemented.
 - A recipe can still be created if an 'optional' field is not filled out.